-- z/OS data set and file REST interface: As of z/OSMF V2R1 with APAR PM98630, this API allows an HTTP client application to work with z/OS data sets, z/OS UNIX directories, or z/OS UNIX files that reside on the z/OSMF host system.
-Specifically, HTTP client applications can list data set names and list z/OS UNIX directories or files.
+- z/OS data set and file REST interface: As of z/OSMF V2R1 with APAR PM98630, this API allows an HTTP client application to list the z/OS data sets, z/OS UNIX directories, or z/OS UNIX files that reside on the z/OSMF host system.

 To customize z/OSMF, use one or more of the following capabilities: